-NLP for telemarketing
+NLP for Inside Sales

 (The Unfair Telemarketing Advantage: Sell with NLP!)

-Yet, scripts and script-delivery are usually the last factors managers consider when companies develop telemarketing campaigns.
-Millions of dollars are spent on sophisticated telemarketing databases, automatic dialers, call centers, marketing strategies and product offerings.
-Then--and only then--does someone remember the script.
+Yet, scripts and script-delivery are usually the last thing managers consider when companies develop inside sales (telemarketing) campaigns.
+Millions of dollars are spent on sophisticated databases, automatic dialers, call centers, marketing strategies and product offerings.
+Then and only then does someone remember the script.

 In a carefully controlled experiment for an international telemarketing firm, the sales of long distance services increased 16% when an engineered telemarketing script was introduced.
-Further increases were recorded when the telemarketers were trained in related NLP skills to improve their delivery of the script and their responsiveness to customers.
+Further increases were recorded when the sellers were trained in related NLP skills to improve their delivery of the script and their responsiveness to customers.

 Later, a cellular phone sales campaign was floundering.
 It was using a traditional telemarketing script.
 Sales had dropped to less than one per hour per caller.
 A change in the opening statement immediately increased sales by 30%.

-An engineered telemarketing script can also solve problems that occur later in a presentation.
+An engineered script can also solve problems that occur later in a presentation.
 For instance, a campaign to sell cellular phones was finding that prospects were hanging up when they tried to qualify the prospect.
 Callers were trying to get prospects to estimate their likely level of cellular phone usage.
 Such information was important for determining which package to offer.
 However, prospects could not or would not answer the questions.
-The engineered telemarketing script simply added a transition question using the NLP concept of predicate mixes: "If you had an XYZ phone, how do you see yourself deciding to use it...when would you most likely talk to someone?"
+The engineered sales script simply added a transition question using the NLP concept of predicate mixes: "If you had an XYZ phone, how do you see yourself deciding to use it...when would you most likely talk to someone?"
 The mixed use of Visual ("see"), Auditory ("talk"), and Kinesthetic ("use") predicates increased the likelihood that someone would relate to the question and respond.
-The transition phrase solved the hangup problem!
+The transition phrase solved the hang-up problem!

-A high-quality furniture manufacturer incorporated engineered messages into its telemarketing strategy.
+A high-quality furniture manufacturer incorporated engineered messages into its inside sales strategy.
 Shortly thereafter, they reported three results.
 First, they saw an immediate increase in responsiveness to their calls.
 (Sales could not be measured since they often were seeking bidding information and contract renewal data.)
 Second, when the messages were left on voice-mail, a marked increase in voluntary callbacks occurred.
-Third, when they called a second time, they were astonished by the number of people who responded "Oh, yes, I remember your message on the phone."
+Third, when they called a second time, they were astonished by the number of people who responded, "Oh, yes, I remember your message on the phone."

-caller chooses the telemarketing script based on the prospects use of words (visual, auditory, or kinesthetic).
+caller chooses the script based on the prospects use of words (visual, auditory, or kinesthetic).
 In addition, callers learn to adjust their vocal tone and speed to match the prospects.
 Once the prospect responds to the opening ("talk"), the caller is able to hear the prospect and adapt the presentation to match the person on the other end of the phone.
 Increased rapport leads to increased responsiveness to the message.

-Enjoy the power of an engineered message!
+Enjoy the power of an NLP-engineered message!

-Last modified: September 2011
+Last modified: July, 2015

-Copyright©2011 Lakin Associates
+Copyright©2015 Lakin Associates